babygang-c64/BygShellV2/README.md

 *menu <item>...
-    menu popup, chosen item number in sh% and item content in sh$ you can mix directory patterns in the items list
+    menu popup, chosen item number in sh% and item content in sh$ you can mix directory patterns in the items list when run/stop or q/x are pressed, sh%=0, sh$= non affected
 ```